The case for putting $20 bills on the desk of every standardized test taker

 A brand new study by Steven D. Levitt (of Freakonomics fame), John A. List, Susanne Neckermann, and Sally Sadoff finds that Chicago students in low-performing schools did better on tests when they were promised money or trophies for their good grades.
 But it wasn't as simple as writing a bunch of checks and and waiting for the A's to pour in.
 How much money and how you present the rewards makes all the differences.

 Without instant money and rewards, many students in these Chicago schools had put forth "low effort on the standardized tests that we study," the authors write.
 Why didn't the students care about good grades?
-A light thought experiment might help you understand.
+It's all about the timing of our rewards.

 Let's imagine a man bursts through your nearest door in five seconds and says: "Quick, do 20 push-ups and I'll send you a check for $20."
-Do you wonder how long it takes for the money to arrive?
+Will you ask how long it will take for the money to arrive?

 Behavioral economists call this sort of thing "hyperbolic discounting," an ungainly phrase that's more commonly known as the problem of delayed gratification, or procrastination, or inattention.
 The theory says that we don't value rewards properly.
 We excessively (or hyperbolically) low-ball (or discount) the value of rewards in the distant future, which means we put too much weight on short-term satisfaction.